Bhutan Mushroaming

 Costs

-includes all accommodation, meals, overland transport, entrance fees
+includes all accommodations, meals, overland transport, visa & entrance fees

 Single room supplement: $450

-One flight within Bhutan on Aug.
-20 from Bhumtang to Paro is about $205.
-Tickets and visas will be purchased by our agent in Bhutan.
+One flight within Bhutan on July 17th from Jakar to Paro is about $190, is not included in the tour price.
+Tickets will be purchased by our agent in Bhutan.

 A nice haul of Boletus reticulceps, the Netcap King bolete, a spruce-associate common in subalpine forests in Bhutan and Eastern Tibet